Creative Stoke

 :: Newcastle-under-Lyme Museum & Art Gallery - the main gallery for the town (aka 'The Brampton'), set in parkland a short walk from the town centre.

-:: The New Victoria Theatre - uses its space and grounds to put on exhibitions of environment art & visual art.
+:: The New Victoria Theatre - uses its foyer space and grounds to put on exhibitions of environment art & visual art.

-:: The Art Bay - in Longton, Stoke-on-Trent.
+:: Glazed Art - specialist ceramics gallery at Trentham Gardens in Stoke-on-Trent.

 MANAGED STUDIO SPACES & CREATIVE CLUSTERS: